Counselling and Bereavement Services

 Who is the service available for?

 The Bereavement Support Service is available throughout the Highlands for anyone who has been bereaved by the death of a relative or friend cared for by Highland Hospice, as an in-patient, or as someone who used any of the Hospice services.
-It is equally available to the family or friends of former patients of specialist nurses involved in palliative care across the Highland.
+It is equally available to the family or friends of former patients of specialist nurses involved in palliative care across the Highlands.
 It is available irrespective of when the person may have died.

 If you are unsure whether this applies to you, please make contact and we can clarify things.

-Generally speaking, when someone in whose care the Hospice has had involvement dies, a member of the Bereavement Team will make contact with the family approximately six or eight weeks afterwards.
+Generally speaking, when someone in whose care the Hospice has had direct involvement dies, a member of the Bereavement Team will make contact with the family approximately six or eight weeks afterwards.